Efritin.com

 Efritin.com often simply referred to as Efritin is a classified advertisements website operating in Nigeria.
 It was formally launched in August 2015 and is owned by Swedish company Saltside Technologies.

-Efritin was finally closed down in Nigeria due to mismanagement of funds and high data cost as reported by the CEO, Nils Hammar.
-This was widely reported in digital and print media houses on 15 January 2017.
+Efritin was finally closed down in Nigeria due to mismanagement of funds and high data cost as reported by the CEO of Saltside Technologies, Nils Hammar.
+This was widely reported in digital and print media houses on January 2017.